 As we drove into town, all the stress of travel melted away.
 We were ready to rest up and start exploring.

 I booked an Airbnb in Painswick for all of us but my Grandparents, who happily stayed down the lane at The Falcon Inn.
-Rooms were filling up fast everywhere, but thankfully I was able to book their hotel through Booking.com, and a discounted rate too!
+Rooms were filling up fast everywhere, but thankfully I was able to book their hotel through Agoda.com, and a discounted rate too!

 The Falcon Inn was so nicely decorated and the staff were all so kind and helpful.
 They also have a great restaurant and bar open to the public.

 My grandparent’s hotel room was super cozy and had the prettiest view of St. Mary’s Church too!

 Our cute apartment was also perfect in every way!
 3 Bedrooms, a decent size bathroom, and a cozy kitchen and living space that boasted amazing views of the quaint little town.

 It was so homey and just what you would expect of a small apartment in the English countryside.

 We didn’t waste any time after getting my grandparents checked into their hotel and getting situated at ours.
 F

 We had some big ideas for the next couple of days and after about an hour or two of planning and resting, we decided to meet back up with my grandparents and do some exploring.
 It was a bit of a cloudy evening, but that didn’t stop us from frolicking around and taking lots of photos.

 After wandering around Painswick for a while, we realized that we were all pretty hungry!
 Most of the restaurants in town were already booked for dinner as we didn’t plan ahead, but we found a little grocery and some takeaway pizza.
 This led to a lovely picnic-style dinner back at our apartment before turning in early for the night.